• Home

 • Making followers dig a bit for details.
 Even though influencers used the #fyrefestival tag in their posts, they didn’t include many other details.
 Spark curiosity by encouraging influencers to post something unique without giving too much information away.

 • Pumping up their target audience.
-Fyre Media made sure they were top of mind by participating in interviews, using hashtags, posting vivid photography and videos, and getting people excited enough to talk about them on social media.
+Fyre Media made sure they were top of mind.
+They achieved this by participating in interviews, using hashtags, and posting vivid photography and videos.
+And also by getting people excited enough to talk about them on social media.

 FAQ